MAouane/TREX_Tools/README.md

 InelasticResolution_OptimisedFluxResolution.py: <br/>
 - Calculates the inelastic resolution for a given incident wavelength for T-REX.<br/><br/>
 - Uses the Lechner formula for the resolution.
-Optimises at the elastic, can be adapted for any given energy transfer.<br/><br/>
+Optimises at the elastic, can be adapted for any given energy transfer. the result is DELTA E, not a FWHM like the previous version.<br/><br/>
 - The opening times are optimised following the formalism of the attached paper.<br/><br/>
 - McStas Monitors show the P-chopper peak shape is a top-hat function: Scaling the opening time by 0.2881 to recreate that shape.<br/><br/>
 - McStas Monitors show the M-chopper peak shape is a triangular function: Scaling the opening time by 0.2041 to recreate that shape.<br/><br/>